Theresa M. Beiner

 Professor Beiner is lucky enough to teach the subjects she finds the most interesting.
 She is interested in civil rights and how those rights are furthered or thwarted in the adjudication process.
 Her courses include Civil Procedure, Constitutional Law, Federal Jurisdiction, Employment Discrimination, Gender and the Law, and a Seminar on Sexual Harassment Law.
 A scholar in the tradition of the Law and Society movement, Professor Beiner researches and teaches using knowledge from other disciplines to inform and develop legal rules.
 Her research interests dovetail well with the courses she teaches and thereby inform her teaching.
 She writes in the areas of anti-discrimination law, the interaction between civil procedure and civil rights law, women in the legal profession, and federal judicial appointments.
 She has won the Faculty Excellence Awards in both teaching and scholarship.

 Professor Beiner approaches her teaching from the premise that the practice of law is a creative endeavor and seeks to model this for her students through her approach to both teaching and scholarship.
 She teaches most of her courses using a modified Socratic method, whereby students are questioned about class materials and encouraged to think deeply about the implications of the law on the larger society.
 On a daily basis, Professor Beiner’s students have opportunities to test their knowledge of the law as well as the methods that lawyers use to solve legal problems.
-She models and has students practice the basics of what lawyers do – reading and understanding cases and statutes, synthesizing many cases to understand the gist of the legal rules the class is learning, and, finally, applying that rule to new fact patterns.
+She models and has students practice the basics of what lawyers do – reading and understanding cases and statutes, synthesizing many cases to understand the gist of the legal rules the class is learning, and, finally, applying those rules to new fact patterns.
 This often involves various writing assignments throughout the semester.
 In addition, she engages in continuous student assessment.
 Aside from in-class assessment tools such as clicker exercises, she also administers quizzes throughout the semester to assess student learning.